-The Explorer Collection neutral density filter are compatible and interchangeable with any 100mm NiSi Neutral density filter holders such as the V5 Pro or the newer V6 filter holder.
+The Explorer Collection neutral density filters are compatible and interchangeable with any 100mm NiSi Neutral density filters holders such as the V5 Pro or the newer V6 filter holder.
 They are the same thickness and physical size and can be used in combination with the 100mm optical glass range of neutral density filters.

 Let’s take a look at some of the advantages of using the NiSi Explorer collection of neutral density filters rather than the optical glass range of neutral density filters within our NiSi ND filter product range.